aaron555/wifi-logging/README.md

 1. Run manually as a standalone script, using command line arguments as described in the header comments of the script.
 The script outputs both to logfile and stdout.

 2. Run periodically from cron - an example of the line to add to _/etc/crontab_ can be found in file _crontab-line_.
 Note replace _<user>_ to run the script as specifiec user - this user must have write permissions on the output logfiles specified.
 If required, change the adapter and output logfile.
 Note _crontab-line_ assumes the script is located in _/usr/local/bin/wifi-logging.sh_.
 When running from cron, use default _<Wait between polls in seconds>_ of 0 to run in one-shot mode

 3. Run as a systemd service:

-Edit _wifi-logging.service_ to sepcify the required interface, output logfile and interval between runs in seconds
+Edit _wifi-logging.service_ to specify the required interface, output logfile(s) and interval between runs in seconds

 ```
 sudo mv wifi-logging.sh /usr/local/bin/